 Philip’s own interests have developed around student thinking and learning, curriculum and professional learning as well as being widely involved in a variety of sports, notably football and rowing.
 He is a past national examiner, curriculum advisor and a trustee of the New Zealand Education Scholarship Trust.
 Philip chose to come to Huanui College as he looks forward to helping create something very special and unique within the Northland community.

-Debby grew up in Whangārei, and was away for over 20-years; living in London, Durban, Sydney and Auckland.
+Debby grew up in Whangārei, and was away overseas for over 20-years.
 She has experience in commercial real estate for a global company, though enjoys working in the education sector.
 Debby appreciates working with the students and staff at the College, while appreciating the different levels of interaction from Board members, students and families.
-The fluidity of her role is an aspect that Debby appreciates, and she observes that The Covid pandemic has taught us all patience, perseverance and to continue to push forward when there are challenges.
-What Debby enjoys about working at Huanui College is how the kids at our College are good kids.
-The staff work hard for them and it’s great to work with supportive and caring staff – that makes all the difference.
+The fluidity of her role is an aspect that Debby appreciates, and she observes that the Covid pandemic has taught us all patience, perseverance and to continue to push forward when there are challenges.
+What Debby enjoys about working at Huanui College is seeing staff work hard for students in helping them achieve the best they can be in a positive environment – that makes all the difference.